 It has an extra digit on its paw-like an opposable thumb.

 Its extra digit is adapted to grasp food.

 A Giant Panda has flat molars with ridges and cusps for chewing and grinding food.

 Pandas are shy and solitary creatures.

-Unlike other bears, Giant Pandas do not roar, but have eleven different vocalisations.
+Unlike other bears, Giant Pandas do not roar but have eleven different vocalizations.

 Their anal sweat glands secrete smells to mark their territories.

-The Giant Panda lives in mountain forests of southwest China, usually the Gansu, Shanxi and Sichuan provinces.
+The Giant Panda lives in the mountain forests of southwest China, usually the Gansu, Shanxi, and Sichuan provinces.